paquiteau/pynufft/_sources/installation/init.rst.txt

 Users must be familiar with Python and its pip packaging system.
 Python 3.6-3.7 are currently supported (Python 2 will not be supported since 1, Jan, 2020).

-To run the NUFFT_cpu, the basic CPython, Numpy and Scipy packages must be available on the system.
+To run the NUFFT, the basic CPython, Numpy and Scipy packages must be available on the system.
 IronPython is compatible with CPython so ipython might be useful.

 PyNUFFT can be installed through the pip command.